 Library preparation for sequencing

-Using either a spectrophotometer or a plate reader assay such as Pico Green, quantitate the amount of post-enrichment DNA content for each library fraction.
+Using a fluorescence-based assay selective for double-stranded DNA, quantitate the amount of post-enrichment DNA content for each library fraction.

 Furthermore, assess the post-enrichment library size and quality with a bioanalyzer.
 Calculate the effective DNA molarity of a particular library fraction by using the average DNA length, expressed in base pairs…, and the effective DNA concentration, expressed in nanograms per microliter…, from the bioanalyzer